BBC Radio 3: Composer of the Week

 Composer of the Week was launched in the BBC Home Service on 2 August 1943 under its original title of This Week's Composer.
 From 15 December 1964 the programme became a regular feature in the schedule of the newly established daytime "Third Network" classical music service, the Music Programme (later to be absorbed into Radio 3).
 The programme was renamed Composer of the Week on 18 January 1988.

 Each week, in five daily programmes, the work of a particular composer is studied in detail and illustrated with musical excerpts.
 Bach, Beethoven, Haydn, Mozart and Handel have all featured once most years, a different aspect of their work being chosen for study each time.
 However, the programme also covers more 'difficult' or less-widely known composers, with weeks devoted to Rubbra, Medtner, Havergal Brian, Kapralova, and the Minimalists among others.
 On 2 August 2013, in honour of the station's 70th year, listeners were asked to nominate a composer who had never before been featured for a special broadcast at Christmas.
 The composer listeners chose was Louise Farrenc.
 The programme is written and presented by either Donald Macleod or Kate Molleson.

 Classical Live

-Two programs formerly showcased live or recorded performances from venues across the country.
+Two programmes formerly showcased live or recorded performances from venues across the country.

-Lunchtime was from 1 to 2 pm and Afternoon continued until 5 pm, with presenters being rotated weekly for the latter program.
+Lunchtime was from 1 to 2 pm and Afternoon continued until 5 pm, with presenters being rotated weekly for the latter programme.
 The live Monday edition of Lunchtime was repeated on Sunday at the same time.

 From 2024, these were merged as Classical Live.